Zlika/theodore/README.md

 If the game does not start, then maybe another BASIC must be used.

-**Virtual keyboard feature:** the Y/X buttons of the controller can be used to select a digit/letter/enter key (Y=go down, X=go up) and the start button simulates a keystroke on the selected key.
-On controllers without Y/X keys, select can also be used to roll the virtual keyboard up.
+**Virtual keyboard feature:** the Y/X buttons of the controller can be used to select a digit/letter/enter key (Y=go down, X=go up) and the Select button simulates a keystroke on the selected key.
 The order of the keys in the virtual keyboard is: digits (0->9) then letters (A->Z) then "Space" then "Enter".

 ### Keyboard: mapping of special keys